sarthidarji128/Weather-Api/README.md

 -> so the app gives the live inforamtion of the weather , wind speed , humidity , temperature and the co-ordinates of an paricular loaction.

+Which Api i Used??

+-> OpenWeather Api i used.

 ```bash
 mkdir WeatherApp
 ```